 Monasteries That Have Pieces Of The Cross At Which Jesus Was Crucified In Their Foundation

 Most of the people in Macedonia are orthodox Christian and have been for more than 1,000 years, and the name Macedonia is mentioned several times in the bible.
 Christianity has been around in Macedonia since its early beginnings.
 It’s also believed that there are three pieces of the cross Jesus was crucified on used in the foundation of three monasteries in Western Macedonia.

 One is the Monastery of St. Bogorodica Prechista (Mother Marry) near Kichevo.
 The second is in the St. Georgij Pobedonosec Monastery in Debar, and the third one is in the St. Jovan Bigorski Monastery, near the city of Gostivar.
 These monasteries have jaw-dropping architecture and have great historical importance.
 Still, you can also find many more monasteries scattered across the country, some of which are tucked away in the most isolated corners of the country.
 Talking about incredible sights…

 Macedonia Is (Probably) The Only Landlocked Country That Has An Island

 Macedonia is landlocked and has no access to the sea, but it has its own island.
 Golem Grad or Snake Island is located in Prespa Lake and is a part of the National Park Galichica.

-The island’s only residents today are snakes, but there is strong evidence that people lived on the island at one point in time.
-Snake Island was opened for visitors in 2008, and if you feel adventurous, you should definitely check it out.
+Today, the island’s only residents are snakes, but there is strong evidence that people lived on the island at one point in time.
+Snake Island was opened for visitors in 2008, and if you feel adventurous, you should check it out.

 Macedonia Has The Fourth Oldest Space Observatory In The World!